 |Specs disclosed||A||Denver Mattress does as well as any mattress company in providing specifications for its beds, including thickness measurements for the various layers as well as details on the makeup of the materials.
 This information aids in comparison shopping and helps consumers make an informed buying decision.|

-In regard to the individual Denver Mattress models, they likely rate mostly similar at around 63% satisfaction.
-Owner data suggests, however, that firmer models may rate at least slightly higher than softer models.
-This is because firmer models may have less potential to sag.
+In regard to the individual Denver Mattress models, they likely rate mostly similar at around 63% satisfaction for regular, everyday adult use.
+Owner data suggests, however, that firmer models may rate at least slightly higher than softer models due mainly to firmer models having less potential to sag.
 (See the truth about pillow top mattresses.)

 – 22% or more of Denver Mattress Company bed owners report durability problems – namely sagging – which undermine support and comfort.
 This rate is similar to innerspring beds overall.

 – The less expensive Denver Mattress models ($500 or less) are likely best suited for temporary / occasional use as opposed to regular / everyday use.